 Step 1: First person to the doorway takes point, second person follows their lead.
 Only two players should enter a room at any time.

 Step 2: First player should quickly use the “slice the pie” technique across the doorway, checking as much of the room as possible especially the near corners.

-Step 3: As the first player enters, the second player follows close behind and checks the corner opposite the first player.
-Both players scan/clear the rest of the room from their near corner first, then move sweep the room outside in.
+Step 3: As the first player enters, the second player follows close behind and always clears the corner opposite the first player.
+Both players clear the rest of the room by moving to their nearest corner, then sweeping the room outside in.